-- Represents beneficial ownership of less than 1% of our outstanding common stock. - (1) Beneficial ownership is as of December 31, 2015, based solely on a Schedule 13G/A filed on February 12, 2016 with the SEC by Frontier Capital Management Co., LLC ("Frontier Capital") and includes 1,606,527
+- Represents beneficial ownership of less than 1% of our outstanding common stock. - (1) Beneficial ownership is as of December 31, 2016, based solely on a Schedule 13G/A filed on February 10, 2017 with the SEC by Frontier Capital Management Co., LLC ("Frontier Capital") and includes 1,562,184 shares of our common stock over which Frontier Capital has sole voting power and 2,410,430 shares over which Frontier Capital has sole dispositive power.
+The principal business address of Frontier Capital is 99 Summer Street, Boston, MA 02110.